 Award of Marathon Trophy

-- The Marathon Trophy will be awarded on the basis of each person's total score across their best five events.
+- The Marathon Trophy will be awarded on the basis of each person's score out of 500.

 - You must run at least one marathon to qualify for the trophy.